Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Multi-zone trap with integrated photonics

-The trap has three trapping zones, numbered as in \aref{fig:setup}, each equipped with one broad-output grating coupler emitting at \num{866} and \SI{854}{\nano\meter}, and two tightly-focusing couplers fed by the same input waveguide which produce a passively phase-stable standing wave at \SI{729}{\nano\meter} \cite{ricci_standing-wave_2023}.
+The trap was fabricated in a commercial foundry \cite{worhoff_lionix_2015}, and integrates light at \num{729}, \num{854}, and \SI{866}{\nano\meter} using silicon nitride waveguides.
+The waveguides extend to the edge of the chip and are coupled with an efficiency of $\sim \SI{70}{\percent}$ to an attached fiber array \cite{Mehta2020}.
+Grating couplers terminate the waveguides for light output, focusing the beams to the position where we trap the ions, at a height of \SI{50}{\micro\meter} above the chip.
+The trap has three trapping zones, numbered as in \aref{fig:setup}, out of which we only use Zone 1 and Zone 2.
+Each of the zones is equipped with one broad-output grating coupler emitting at \num{866} and \SI{854}{\nano\meter}, and two tightly-focusing couplers fed by the same input waveguide, which produce a passively phase-stable standing wave at \SI{729}{\nano\meter} \cite{ricci_standing-wave_2023}.
 Voltages applied to the segmented electrodes allow us to shuttle ions along the trap axis $x$ as well as to precisely position them within the intensity pattern of the standing wave in each zone.
 The layout of the waveguides and electrodes is shown in \aref{fig:setup}(a), (b) and (e).

-While the red and infrared wavelengths are integrated and delivered on-chip, UV and blue light is delivered in free-space.
-In this device, two independently controlled beams at \SI{397}{\nano\meter} are sent to Zones 1 and 2, while PI beams at \num{423} and \SI{389}{\nano\meter} are sent to Zone 2, used as the loading zone.
-We also use an additional free-space beam at \SI{729}{\nano\meter} propagating along the trap axis (axial beam), as a probe for the transport experiments described in this work.
+While the red and infrared wavelengths are integrated and delivered on-chip, all UV and blue light is delivered in free-space.
+In this device, two independently controlled beams at \SI{397}{\nano\meter} are sent to Zones 1 and 2, while PI beams at \num{423} and \SI{389}{\nano\meter} are sent to Zone 2, used both as an experimental zone and as the loading zone.
+We also use an additional free-space beam at \SI{729}{\nano\meter} propagating along the trap axis, which we refer to as "axial beam", as a probe for the transport experiments described in this work.
 The free-space beam geometry is shown in \aref{fig:setup}(b).